hirosystems/stacks-subnets/docs/how-to-guides/rpc-endpoints.md

 Where data is the hex serialization of the variable value.

-This endpoint also accepts a `querystring` parameter `?proof=` which when supplied `0`, will return the JSON object _without_ the `proof` field.
+This endpoint also accepts a querystring parameter `?proof=` which when supplied `0`, will return the JSON object _without_ the `proof` field.

 ### POST /v2/map_entry/[Stacks Address]/[Contract Name]/[Map Name]

 Attempt to fetch data from a contract data map.
 The contract is identified with [Stacks Address] and [Contract Name] in the URL path.
 The map is identified with [Map Name].

-The _key_ to lookup at the map is supplied via the POST body.
+The _key_ to lookup in the map is supplied via the POST body.
 This should be supplied as the hex string serialization of the key (which should be a Clarity value).
-Note this is a _JSON_ string atom.
+Note, this is a _JSON_ string atom.

 Returns JSON data in the form: